 THE KEY IS IN THE QUALITY

-This year, our very favorite lots come from Ethiopia’s Guji zone.
 The key to a great natural coffee—or, for that matter, a washed coffee—is the quality of the fruit one begins with.
-Under the skilled management of the Adinew family, the coffee from Hambela Farm is grown as high as 7,200 feet and has been consistently spectacular over the last several crop years.
+Ours comes from Yirgacheffe in the Gedeo Zone, east of Lake Abaya and grown as high as 7,200 feet.

 Careful coffee harvesting at origin in Ethiopia

 IMPACT AT THE SOURCE

 Ethiopia’s Yirgacheffe district is revered for producing some of the world’s most distinctly flavorful coffees.
 As such, the area is positioned to serve as inspiration to other regions looking to improve coffee quality and productivity.
 The Regrow Yirga project, supported by Peet’s, relies on one powerful insight—tree stumping—which dramatically increases productivity.
 This practice involves cutting aging coffee trees at their base, encouraging the growth of vigorous new stems.
 These new stems produce more coffee, generating yields matching or exceeding that of young trees, which begin to decline at year 7 or 8.
 Naturally, farmers are reluctant to lose even a small portion of production to stumping.
 To help farmers overcome the temporary loss of income and embrace the practice, Regrow Yirga compensates farmers for stumping up to 500 trees, giving their trees—and their futures—a new lease on life.